Catholic funeral: Funeral donation

-Many Catholic families make a donation to the priest in honor of the dead family member.
-The donation is usually money, but in some cases the family may donate a vestment, Communion ware, i.e. a chalice, a ciborium, and a pyx for the priest to use in his services or for a missionary priest who needs things for his ministry.
+Many Catholic families make a donation to the priest in honor of the deceased family member.
+Such donations are primarily in the form of money, but in some cases the family may donate a vestment, Communion ware, i.e. a chalice, a ciborium, and a pyx for the priest to use in his services or for a missionary priest who needs things for his ministry.
 In the United States, many funeral homes add the stipend for the priest to the funeral bill and then hand this on to the priest.

 Requiem Masses

-Since Vatican II, Requiem Masses have been celebrated mainly for a funeral, or as a commemorative Mass for the deceased in cases of cremation or when the body is not present.
-The custom of celebrating Requiem Masses at later times, in remembrance of one's deceased relative, is largely replaced by ordinary daily Masses said with a stipend for the intention of the donor.
+Since Vatican II, Requiem Masses have mainly been celebrated for a funeral, or as a commemorative Mass for the deceased in cases of cremation or when the body is not present.
+The custom of celebrating Requiem Masses at later times, such as in remembrance of one's deceased relative(s), is largely replaced by ordinary daily Masses said with a stipend for the intention of the donor.